• Home

 While Bezos says his key to handling stress is just pushing through, other CEOs take on a variety of different approaches to combat anxiety.

-Former Starbucks CEO Laxman Narasimhan, for example, told Fortune in a 2023 interview he relies on three non‑negotiables to beat burnout: daily meditation, regular exercise, and protected family time.
+Former Starbucks CEO Laxman Narasimhan, for example, told Fortune in a 2023 interview he relies on three nonnegotiables to beat burnout: daily meditation, regular exercise, and protected family time.

-“I’m very disciplined about balance,” said Narasimhan, who now serves on the boards of The Brookings Institution and Verizon.
+“I’m very disciplined about balance,” said Narasimhan, who now serves on the boards of the Brookings Institution and Verizon.

 And Red Lobster’s CEO practices emotional control to make sure his team doesn’t see him stressed, he told Business Insider.

-“Practicing emotional control means taking a moment to pause, assess the situation, and respond thoughtfully, rather than reacting impulsively,” Damola Adamolekun, the 35-year-old CEO, said.
+“Practicing emotional control means taking a moment to pause, assess the situation, and respond thoughtfully, rather than reacting impulsively,” Damola Adamolekun, the 37-year-old CEO, said.
 “When you model emotional control, you create a stable environment where your team feels supported and motivated, even in the face of adversity.”

 But Microsoft CEO Satya Nadella takes a somewhat similar approach to Bezos in that he confronts adversity head-on.
 That means facilitating open communication and building flexibility into workplace policies so employees don’t burn out, thereby reducing their own leadership stress.

 “The notion of having work-life harmony in a highly competitive economy is a first-class topic,” Nadella said.
-“The key is to make sure you’re engaging in a dialog with your employees.
+“The key is to make sure you’re engaging in a dialogue with your employees.
 There also needs to be flexibility in all the [workplace] policies that someone like me sets and propagates.
 You cannot have people burn out.
 It’s bad for your company, and it’s bad for society.”

 About the Author